-This mother's day table setting idea will show all those special Mom's you know how much you appreciate them.
+This Mother's Day table set up idea will show all those special Mom's how much you appreciate them.
 Here you can find Mother's day table decorations and delicious recipes from friends.
 I hope these Mother's day decoration ideas inspire you to go the extra mile for that extra special person.

-In my life, I have had many mothers, which is why I couldn't wait to share a Mother's day table setting idea with you.
+In my life, I have had many mothers, which is why I couldn't wait to share a Mother's Day table set up idea with you.
 Because I am the youngest of three sisters, my older siblings, who were teenagers when I was born, seem to have thought they were my moms, too.

 So, in addition to my Grandmothers and Sisters, I had a total of five mother figures.
 Today, only one of those mother figures is left.